 Me: come look over here.
 Photos and all.

-The Physicist – signed up for a life with bookcases when he married me in July 2010.
+The Hedge Fund Slave (previously The Physicist) – signed up for a life with bookcases when he married me in July 2010.
 He already knew I had a bad book-buying addiction and has attempted to curb it by maintaining that I may only have one six-foot IKEA Billy bookcase for my books.

 Apart from a few piles atop/beside the bookcase, on my desk and a number in the other room, I mostly manage I am totally not managing to stick to his limit.
 He’s absurdly terribly clever and spent a few years thinking about how the universe expanded just after the Big Bang (I think.
-I have a Physics degree and I’m still not sure what his thesis meant) and now designs robotic fish.
+I have a Physics degree and I’m still not sure what his thesis meant) and now, having spent a few years designing robotic fish, programs software for a hedge fund.
 Reads a lot of fantasy and sci-fi and will not accept that I might not enjoy the same books that he does.

 Mini-Me – my 9 1/2 years younger sister.
 Reads – a lot.
 I thought I was a voracious reader as a child.
 Has managed to keep reading seriously past the age of 13 and has thus far stuck to her promise to do a special happy post dance every single time I post her a book.
 Has lent me vast swathes of YA novels.